Cinimex/mq-java-exporter/README.md

 </tr>
 <tr>
 <td>hundredths</td>
 <td>Shows amount of hundredths.
-For example, "370 hundredths" equal to "3.70".
+For example, "370 hundredths" equals to "3.70".
 It is used to reflect system's load average and LISTENER\CHANNEL status codes.</td>
 </tr>
 <tr>
 <td>megabytes</td>